Cerchie/my-site/blog/2022-08-16-compilers-for-js-devs.md

 ### Section 3: Compilers In The Wild

-Break down what happens when you run JavaScript -- doesn't need to be compiled to be executable since browsers have a JS parser.
+Break down what happens when you run a TS compiling command -- doesn't need to be compiled to be executable since browsers have a JS parser.
 TypeScript, however, as a superset of JS, needs to be compiled to JS!

 ## Resources: